Search

 Organizational Committee Volunteers

 If you enjoy old snowmobiles, you know that the Midwest Ride-In is the largest event in the hobby of antique, vintage & classic snowmobiles.
-Our annual end-of-January event is celebrating its 31st annual show in 2022!
+Our annual end-of-January event has been an annual event for over 35 years now!
 Midwest Vintage Snowmobile Shows (MVSS) is a non-profit and proceeds go directly to support local trail clubs and promotion of the history, hobby and sport of snowmobiling (www.mwvss.com).

 We have been blessed with a strong 20+ member Organizational Committee for many years.
 As with any volunteer organization, succession of individuals is healthy and provides new perspectives and talents that allow our event to improve.

-Our move to the ERX Motor Park in Elk River is part of this evolution and changed the needs of our Organizational Committee.
+Our move to the French Lake Dehn’s Event Center site in Dayton is part of this evolution and changed the needs of our Organizational Committee.
 Social media and the internet have reshaped how events are marketed and function.
 And quite simply our Organizational Committee is experiencing more grey hair as time marches on.
 Some members have been with us since the very beginning and others wish to reduce their time commitment after decade(s) of volunteering.
 In short, our needs have changed just as our location changed.

 We ask that you consider a role in shaping the future of the Midwest Ride-In.
-We seek volunteers in certain target areas, as outlined below.
+We seek volunteers in certain target areas.
 Some tasks are year-round, and others focused on pre-event timelines.
 Some require meeting attendance and others can be done remotely.
+Our meetings are in-person or on ZOOM.

 Most importantly we are looking for people passionate about the hobby.
-Some specific skills and areas of expertise needed going forward are social media experience, graphic design, flyer and brochure design, Judged Sunday Show registration coordinator, summer show participants (displays and merchandising), sponsor coordinator (particularly in the Elk River & NW metro), drone operator and an auction coordinator.
+Some specific skills and areas of expertise needed going forward are social media experience, graphic design, flyer and brochure design, Judged Sunday Show registration coordinator, summer show participants (displays and merchandising), volunteer coordinator (particularly from the North metro snowmobile clubs), drone operator and an auction coordinator.

 If you can help in any of these areas, please contact us at MidwestRideIn@gmail.com or talk to a current committee member at this year’s Midwest Ride-In.
 Look for us in the ballroom or working outside in the red FXR jackets with the Midwest Ride-In logo on the back.